 DJing has become a very popular thing for music producers to do, and it’s not just for people who are making dance music.

 For modern DJs, the software has become the most important thing, but you need a way to interact with it.
 You can use your mouse and computer keyboard, but that’s not much fun in a live setting.
-You need a hardware controller.
+You should get a hardware controller.

 If you are curious about how to DJ then check out the DJ2GO2 by Numark.
 It’s quite inexpensive, really compact, and comes with Serato DJ Lite, a version of the software that many professional DJs use.